-Stock Options & RSUs From Startup To IPO Or M&A: Top Financial Advisors Cover 5 Key Topics
+Stock Options And RSUs From Startup To IPO Or M&A: Top Financial Advisors Cover 5 Key Topics

 Fast-growing private companies rely heavily on equity compensation to recruit, motivate, and retain the best employees.
 Grants are typically stock options, restricted stock, or restricted stock units (RSUs).
 However, stock comp in private companies is surprisingly more complex and varied than what's commonly used in mature public companies.
 The many challenges of private company stock comp range from the inability to sell stock at exercise for funding the exercise costs to lockup restrictions on shares after the IPO.